-Web is an open place and many people and companies collaborate in moving it forward, but the Google I/O conference is probably the biggest event where a bunch of new features and concepts are introduced.
+The web is an open place and many people and companies collaborate in moving it forward, but the Google I/O conference is probably the biggest event where a bunch of new features and concepts are introduced.

 In this article, we are taking a look at some of the most exciting announcements at last week’s Google I/O.

 Lazy loading might not be the fanciest feature, but it will have a significant impact on the web.
 Web pages contain more and more images and loading them all straight away is usually a bad idea.
-There's already a few ways of lazy loading website content, but these typically require significant logic and are bad for SEO.
+There are already a few ways of lazy loading website content, but these typically require significant logic and are bad for SEO.
 The new feature aims to simplify this by just adding one single attribute to the img (or iframe) tag.

 Shape detection & Web Perception Toolkit

-The Shape Detection API allows the web app to use the camera to detect text, faces and multiple types of barcodes.
+The Shape Detection API allows the web app to use the camera to detect text, faces, and multiple types of barcodes.
 Since the Shape Detection API is not yet supported in most browsers, Google made the Web Perception Toolkit.
 The toolkit exposes those functionalities to the developers but will fall back to WebAssembly or regular JS in browsers where the feature is not yet supported.

 3D & AR

 Over the last couple of years, the web became more interactive and entangled with the real world.
 To accelerate that, Google is adding support for showing 3D models within the search results.
 Those 3D models can also be rendered in the environment by using augmented reality.